www.scantips.com

 Beginning value

-Gain multiplier = 1 + Total Return Rate (multiply your initial dollars)
+Gain multiplier = 1 + Total Return (to include the initial dollars as 1x)

 The terms sometimes do require a bit of attention.
 Morningstar publishes the Total Return % for the YTD, and that correctly is the Total Return YTD (year-to-date), but it is a single year and Not "Annualized" yet.
 That number will of course change by the end of the year.
 And at Trailing Returns, they show Total Return % for periods of 1 to 15 years, which if more than one year is Annualized for complete years from the current date, but are not year end numbers.